Convex uniform honeycomb: Prismatic stacks

 Eleven prismatic tilings are obtained by stacking the eleven uniform plane tilings, shown below, in parallel layers.
 (One of these honeycombs is the cubic, shown above.)
 The vertex figure of each is an irregular bipyramid whose faces are isosceles triangles.

 The C̃2×Ĩ1(∞), [4,4,2,∞], prismatic group

 There are only 3 unique honeycombs from the square tiling, but all 6 tiling truncations are listed below for completeness, and tiling images are shown by colors corresponding to each form.

 The G̃2xĨ1(∞), [6,3,2,∞] prismatic group

 Enumeration of Wythoff forms

 All nonprismatic Wythoff constructions by Coxeter groups are given below, along with their alternations.
 Uniform solutions are indexed with Branko Grünbaum's listing.
 Green backgrounds are shown on repeated honeycombs, with the relations are expressed in the extended symmetry diagrams.

 Examples

-All 28 of these tessellations are found in crystal arrangements.

 The alternated cubic honeycomb is of special importance since its vertices form a cubic close-packing of spheres.
 The space-filling truss of packed octahedra and tetrahedra was apparently first discovered by Alexander Graham Bell and independently re-discovered by Buckminster Fuller (who called it the octet truss and patented it in the 1940s).